Thanks to Our Grout Sealing Experts in Houston, This Shower Has Gorgeous and Protected Surfaces

 Before we left, we gave the owners some suggestions to make cleaning routines easier, faster, and safer:

 - Establish a weekly cleaning routine.
 This will ensure the optimal condition of the surface.
 We recommend using only pH-neutral, soap free cleaners like Sir Grout's Natural Hard Surface Cleaner.
 Our product doesn't leave residue and won't cause any damage.
-It also has an antimicrobial agent that provides protection against bacteria and fungi.
+It also has ingredients that can help that provide protection against bacteria and fungi.
 Soap-based cleaners leave residue that seeps deep into the grout lines, promoting mold and mildew growth.
 Cleaners with acidic properties, on the other hand, are harsh and can cause severe damage on the grout.
 Never use these types of products.

 - To prevent fungi growth, keep the shower dry and well ventilated.
 This is important because damp and moist areas are the perfect breeding ground for mold and mildew.
 Leave the door ajar or a window open, especially after hot showers.
 Additionally, when drying the surface, use a squeegee, a towel, or a terry cloth.
 Squeegeeing is a great way to keep the shower free of dirt and grime.

 - Bar soap residue can cause several issues, like soap scum buildup.
 Even if the shower has not presented this problem, it is best to prevent it.
 For this reason, we recommend using liquid soap instead of bar soap.
 This is a safe alternative that won't leave any residue on the tiles and grout.